matias-ceau/scripts/docs/scripts/ardour-open.sh.md

 ### Dependencies

-- `dmenu`: A dynamic menu for X11, used for selecting a session.
+- `dmenu`: Required for the graphical selection of Ardour projects.
-- `ardour`: The audio workstation application used for opening project files.
+- `ardour`: The main digital audio workstation being invoked.
-- `find`, `grep`, `sed`: Standard Unix utilities for file searching and text processing, typically included in most Linux distributions.

 <a name="description" />